 Allow me to introduce myself: I am Myles Skinner, and I'd like to welcome you to my website.
-I make my living as a freelance web developer, although I am educated and trained as a classical trombonist, composer, and music theorist.
+I make my living as a web developer, although I am educated and trained as a classical trombonist, composer, and music theorist.
 I use this web space to showcase not only my professional web development work but also a number of my creative endeavours, including two large projects: Covenant MUD, and my doctoral dissertation.
 The site is organized into sections: the tabbed navigation across the top gives you access to the main sections of the site, while the menus in the left sidebar allow you to navigate through each subsection.

 Table of Contents